spec-validator/validator/IDEAS.md

     undefined
 ```

-String field may look like:
+The fields may look like:

 ```ts
 const stringField = (): Field<string> => ({